Are you aware of the most common heavy metals that can ruin your health?

 After ordering the heavy metal test, the patient receives an appointment at a nearby lab where a doctor can take blood samples.
 The healthcare provider will insert a small needle into an arm’s vein to collect blood for testing.

-The patient’s urine sample might also be required, and this is collected into a 24-hour urine collection kit.
+The patient’s urine sample might also be required, collected into a 24-hour urine collection kit.
 The blood and urine samples are preserved in special containers to minimize exposure and contamination with other substances.

 Are there any risks involved?

 Minor bruising might occur when blood is collected from the arm, but it will pass in a couple of days, so testing for heavy metals is a risk-free experience.

 Anyone who wants to measure his or her levels of heavy metals in the body qualifies for this test.
 The body can process a small number of heavy metals, but certain complications can occur when these substances are present in higher quantities in one's organism.